demonhackerbd/FlashUSDT-Software/Readme.txt

 3. bybit (BTC & USDT Only P2p/ Stake.com withdrawal Accepted ) BUT DONT Future Trad

-What networks does it work on
+What networks And Wallet does it work on sᴏғᴛᴡᴀʀᴇ
-sᴏғᴛᴡᴀʀᴇ
 1. Server base application
 2. Blockchain Technology